axch/adaptive-plot/README.md

 the plot is assuming it will be drawn: higher means features will be more smoothed out (at the cost of computing the value of the function at more points).
-For best visual results, the resolution of the plot should be at least as high as the resolution of graphic where you will actually draw it; however, you may wish to draw a low-resolution plot on a high-resolution graphic to get a fast coarse view of an expensive function.
+For best visual results, the resolution of the plot should be at least as high as the resolution of the graphic where you will actually draw it; however, you may wish to draw a low-resolution plot on a high-resolution graphic to get a fast coarse view of an expensive function.